movidius/volumetric_accelerator_toolkit/README.md

-# Vola API
+# Volumetric Accelerator Toolkit
-Sample API for the VOLA format.
-It contains a set of parsers to convert from LAZ/LAS, PLY, KITTI, PCD, STL and ASCII 3d models to vola.
-It also contains a reader (volareader.py) that allows the structure to be queried and output as images or voxel maps.
+A toolkit for experimenting with the volumetric Accelerator format.It contains a set of parsers to convert from LAZ/LAS, PLY, KITTI, PCD, STL and ASCII 3d models to vola.
+It also contains areader (volareader.py) that allows the structure to be queried and output as images or voxel maps.
 There is also a viewer (volaviewer.py) that allows individual or multiple volumes to be viewed.

 ## Installation